©2016 The Brotherhood Synagogue 28 Gramercy Park South, New York, NY 10003 Main Tel: (212) 674-5750 Nursery School: (212) 995-9867

 In 1859, when an early Quaker group expanded beyond the capacity of its Meeting House on Orchard Street, it acquired four lots on Gramercy Park South for $24,000 and commissioned the architectural firm of King & Kellum to construct the new space.
 King & Kellum was recognized at the time for their work at the Tweed Courthouse on Chambers Street and for elegant cast-iron buildings such as McCreery’s on Broadway and 11th Street.

-“less severe” than most other Quaker buildings.
-The Secretary at the original meeting wrote that, “great care had been taken so that every person who saw it would say it was exactly suited for a Friends Meeting house: entirely plain, neat and chaste; of good proportions but avoiding all useless ornament.”
+The design, created with the help of members of the Meeting, was considered unusual since it was“less severe” than most other Quaker buildings.
+The Secretary at the original Meeting wrote that, “great care had been taken so that every person who saw it would say it was exactly suited for a Friends Meeting house: entirely plain, neat and chaste; of good proportions but avoiding all useless ornament.”

 Architectural Significance

-When the Brotherhood Synagogue purchased the Landmark building in 1974, renowned architect James Stewart Polshek — then Dean of Columbia University Graduate School of Architecture, Planning and Preservation — took notice.
+When the Brotherhood Synagogue purchased the Landmark building in 1974 renowned architect, James Stewart Polshek, then-Dean of Columbia University Graduate School of Architecture, Planning, and Preservation, took notice.
 He was so impressed by the space that he offered his design services pro bono in order to renovate and reconstruct the building as a synagogue.
 His work was lauded by The New York Times architecture critic, Ada Louise Huxtable, for demonstrating “skillful recycling of an older structure for contemporary life.”
 Huxtable described the interior of the building as a place of, “classical, formal elegance and spare simplicity,” and “a superb space, just one foot short of square and two generous stories high, scaled by tall, clear windows.”

 You can read the full New York Times article here.